rupeshtiwari/future-blogs/_drafts/random.md

 Network Address Translation (NAT)

+## SSH
+Secure Shell (SSH) protocol used to communicate machines.
+It encrypts the data while sending data to other machine.
+It works on applciation layer (layer-7) of OSI model.

+## Telnet

+Teletype Network (Telnet) developed in 1969.
+Plain text communication between machines.
+Good for LAN since data in not encrypted.
+Not good for sensitive data.
+It works on applciation layer (layer-7) of OSI model.

 ## SNAT

 Source Network Address Translation (SNAT) allows traffic from a private network to go out to the internet.
 Virtual machines launched on a private network can get to the internet by going through a gateway capable of performing SNAT.
 The device performing NAT changes the private IP address of the source host to public IP address.